tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

 ## Custom model
 The custom model is supported, but is constrained by:
   * A URL path to the model is required, while the model in local file system is not supported.
-The following URLs are examples.
+The following URLs are examples:
     - TF Hub: https://tfhub.dev/google/tfjs-model/imagenet/resnet_v2_50/feature_vector/1/default/1
     - Storage: https://storage.googleapis.com/tfjs-models/savedmodel/mobilenet_v2_1.0_224/model.json
   * Currently only `tf.GraphModel` and `tf.LayersModel` are supported.

-If you want to benchmark models in other types or customize the inputs for model inference, you need to implement `load` and `predictFunc` methods, following this [example PR](https://github.com/tensorflow/tfjs/pull/3168/files).
+If you want to benchmark models in other types or customize the inputs for model inference, you need to add your model with `load` and `predictFunc` methods into [`tfjs/e2e/benchmarks/model_config.js`](https://github.com/Linchenn/tfjs/blob/bs-benchmark-readme/e2e/benchmarks/model_config.js), following this [example PR](https://github.com/tensorflow/tfjs/pull/3168/files).

 ## About this tool
 The tool mainly contains: